DanylNysom/lmorse/readme.txt

   such as being able to execute `make run` took a fair big of learning, but this is a school assignment and thus a perfect opportunity for such.
 Hopefully I did everything right, and it works on computers other than my own.
-If not, I've Included a 'mymakefile', which is of the kind I've been using for the previous assignments.
-Adding a '-f mymakefile' to all the make commands for the userspace program (not the module) will allow that to be used, instead of the autoconf one.
-Just in case!

 Errors/Bugs:
 ----------------------------
-- Not an error per se, but the hash table I used to store the english-to-morse translations has a fixed length, and each translation also has a fixed length.
+- The hash table I used to store the english-to-morse translations has a fixed length, and each translation itself also has a fixed length.
+If the user specifies their own translations file, and their file contains more than I allowed, the program will be unusable unless recompiled.
+To increase the number of allowable translations, make the program with `make "CFLAGS=-D NUM_CHARACTERS=<x>"`, which will allow 'x' different character translations.
-  It actually isn't even really a hash table, just an array indexed by ASCII code.
+  On a side note, the 'hash table' actually isn't even really a hash table, just an array indexed by ASCII code.
+That's one of the next things I'd like to work on, making it both more dynamic and efficient.